alexyoung/dailyjs-survey/README.md

 * Eclipse
 * jEdit
 * Vim or vi clone
+* Visual Studio
 * Emacs
+* Other

+### Project Development: What is the OS you are using for your development?

+Multiple choice.

+* Linux
+* Mac
+* Windows
 * Other

 ### Project Discovery: How do you find reusable code, libraries and tools?